Pasadena Offshore Injury Lawyers

 Common types of offshore accidents include the following:

-When workers need help after an offshore injury in the Pasadena area, they turn to Arnold & Itkin LLP for help.
-Over the years, our firm has established itself as a leader in maritime law by recovering billions on behalf of clients.
+When workers need help after an offshore injury in Pasadena, they turn to Arnold & Itkin.
+Over the years, our firm has established itself as a leader in maritime law by recovering billions.
 When over a third of the Deepwater Horizon crew wasn’t being treated right after one of the worst accidents in American history, they turned to us for help.
 After the crew of the El Faro vanished in a storm, their family members relied on us to obtain justice.

-Finding out what to do next is free when you dial (888) 493-1629.
-A member of our Pasadena offshore injury firm is ready to listen to your store and help you decide what to do next.
+Finding out what to do next is free.
+Call (888) 493-1629.
+A member of our Pasadena offshore injury firm is ready to listen to your story and help you decide what to do next.